 Manufacturing: Industrial processes of every type have been pushed ahead through the use of new materials, computer control, non-destructive testing techniques, quality control methods, and thousands of individual innovations that were required in order to manufacture spacecraft that could withstand the space environment, and support both men and machines.
-Nastran, a computer software package, was developed at the NASA Goddard Space shaped by the explicitly anti-Locke influence of Gottfried Leibniz in physical science, in philosophy, in political morality, and in principles of political economy.
-Treasury Secretary Hamilton's famous, December 1791 Report to the U.S. Congress, On The Subject of Manufactures, illustrates the governing influence of Leibniz's economic science upon the American System of political-economy.
+Nastran, a computer software package, was developed at the NASA Goddard Space Flight Center during 1965-70, to analyze the behavior of elastic structures.
+In 1970, it was released for public use, and it was employed in aircraft and automobile manufacture, bridge construction, and power-plant modeling studies.